guoguibing/librec/README.md

 ### Acknowledgement

 I would like to expression my appreciation to the following people for contributing source codes to LibRec, including [Bin Wu](https://github.com/wubin7019088), [Ge Zhou](https://github.com/466152112).

-I also thank many others for reporting bugs and issues, and for providing valuable suggestions and encouraging support.
+I also appreciate many others for reporting bugs and issues, and for providing valuable suggestions and support.

 ### Publications
 LibRec has been used in the following publications (let me know if your paper is not listed):